 This is the fun one.
 To train a once-problem employee to be a shining star is very rewarding.
 It’s simply a conversation where you outline, together, the skills needed to train the employee.
 You then agree to a time and measurement of success.
 You need to regularly check in with this employee to make sure they are making steps to “dunk the basketball.”

 It is also helpful for them to find a mentor who is a professional at “dunking the basketball.”
 This will only accelerate results.
+You can also check out company website to avail cool discounts.

 This option for a low performing employee can go either way.
 The employee may recognize they are no longer able (or never could) do the job expected of them.
 If they recognize it, you owe it to the employee to find another spot for them to transfer.
 When the employee doesn’t recognize it or doesn’t want to transfer, it may be time to look at the last option.